ETHGlobalNewYork2023-wiki3/wiki3/README.md

 everybody would agree that having a transparent, "unbribeble" (2) source of info is vital for the continuation of a society that we would like to live in.

-## Algorand

-the quality of a system of this importance has to be the best. according to my deep knowledge of maths and computing, i believe that is clearly Algorand.

 ## safety

 each university would carry the burden of proof of id, i.e. we give university issued emails a frozen NFT. that is their id. can be resend and NFT is connected to their email.